michaelvl/osm-analytic-tracker/README.md

 The purpose of this tool is:

-0. Proff-of-concept for an improved changeset-info service (improved compared to looking up changeset details on http://openstreetmap.org)
+0. Prof-of-concept for an improved changeset-info service (improved compared to looking up changeset details on http://openstreetmap.org)
 0. Provide insight into changes in your area of interest
 0. Improve team spirit of a regional OSM team/task-force.
 0. Quality ensurance through peer review